turingschool/front-end-curriculum/lessons/module-1/jquery-jigsaw.md

 * What is the difference between `parent()` and `parents()`?
 Why would I want to use either?
 * Describe `closest()` and `find()`.
 What are their use cases?
 * Create a couple demos (in CodePen) using DOM traversal methods.
+* Where do you go to find the official jQuery docs?
+* On the [parents() method doc page](https://api.jquery.com/parents/) it says the return value is a jQuery object (`Returns: jQuery` near the top right of the page).
+On the [text() method doc page](http://api.jquery.com/text/), what is the return value, and why is this important?